 You can create a card for customers who have passed either the KYCKYC - Know Your Customer.
 A standard banking risk assessment practice to prevent identity theft, money laundering, fraud, and terrorism by verifying customer identities and understanding their transaction habits.
 KYC is a mandatory requirement of legal compliance in the financial sector. verification.
 For details, see Know your customer.

 cards API is used to create a card and manage cards for your customers.
 Creating a card generates a

 card_id (unique ID that identifies the card) and a

 card_account_id (unique Bond ID for the card account).

 Once a card is created, you can manage the card, for example, close and reissue the card.
 Part of managing a card is changing its status to

 stolen, and so on.

 card_id) and its card account (

-card_account_id) are closely coupled but logically distinct, the difference being what is being managed.
+card_account_id) are closely coupled but logically distinct, the difference being in what is being managed.
 The card ID contains information about the actual physical or virtual card, while the card account ID stores broader account information, such as:

 - The KYC provider